Does CBD Show Up on a Drug Test?

 - Full-spectrum CBD contains all naturally occurring compounds in the plant including THC

-- Broad-spectrum CBD is similar to full-spectrum CBD, but this product has undergone a process to eliminate THC
+- Broad-spectrum CBD is similar to full-spectrum CBD, but it contains all other ingredients from the plant except for THC

 - CBD isolate contains only CBD